jardenliu/XPS15-9560-Ventura/README_EN.md

  - Known bug: The Refresh-Rate is only 48Hz at 4K resolution
  - Now only OC branch supports the BidSur

-## Integrated Kexts, EFI and so on Update 2020-08-04
+## Integrated Kexts, EFI and so on Update 2020-12-3

-1. Update `OpenCore` to 0.6.0;
+1. Update `OpenCore` to 0.6.04
-2. Update All `Kernel Extensions` to the last version;
+2. Update All `Kernel Extensions` to the latest version;
-3. Fix some HDMI Issues;
+3. MACOS big sur support
-4. Use RTC Fix to fix some boot issues;
+4. Fixed battery && trackpad setting

 For more details, please visit [changelog.md](https://github.com/jardenliu/XPS15-9560-BigSur/blob/OpenCore/changelog.md)